 A standard choice for any UK kid let loose on the newsagent sweet counter, Opal Fruits were chewy, intensely flavoured fruit sweets that had been made by Mars since 1960.
 They were renamed Starburst in 1998, in line with the US brand.
 Though they're essentially the same (bar the addition of lemon and lime and blackcurrant flavours), the Opal Fruit brand remains a much-mourned loss among nostalgic sweet eaters who grew up in the 1990s.

 It’s hard to imagine a time when Pringles didn’t line every supermarket snack shelf in the country, and yet the crunchy curved crisps didn’t arrive in the UK until 1991 – two decades after launching in the US.
-They quickly became a British favourite, and classic flavours like Sour Cream & Onion still have their fans today.
-No party buffet is complete without a tube.
+They quickly became a British favourite and classic flavours like Sour Cream & Onion still have plenty of fans today.
+And of course, no party buffet is complete without a tube.

 We all have our favourite childhood chocolate bar and, for some kids growing up in the 1990s, the Fuse was the ultimate treat – a winning combination of raisins, peanuts, crispy cereal and fudge pieces, all cloaked in Cadbury’s chocolate.
 It launched in 1996 to great fanfare and was an instant hit with Brits, with around 40 million bars sold in the first week.
 Despite the promising start, the confectionery company stopped producing the dense delight just 10 years later.